-The MBA program consists of 30-36 semester hours of core curriculum coursework which includes two electives or four courses to complete a concentration in Human Resource Management.
-For some students, additional foundations courses (3 to 12 credit hours) may be required.
-Foundations equivalents may be satisfied by prior coursework or approved subject examination.
+The MBA program consists of 33 semester hours of coursework: eight core courses and three electives.
+For some students, additional foundation courses (3 to 12 credit hours) may be required, depending on transcript review.

 Admitted students must complete necessary Foundations or equivalents as determined by the Director.
-Enrollment in select 600-level courses is permitted concurrent with or prior to the student's enrollment in a 500-level course with approval of the Director.
+Enrollment in up to six hours of select 600-level courses is permitted concurrent with or prior to the student's enrollment in a 500level course with approval of the Director.
 All foundations or equivalents must be completed with a grade of C or better.

-Up to six hours of transfer credit may be applied to a graduate degree program at Meredith subject to approval by the Program Director.
+Up to six hours of 600-level transfer credit may be applied to a graduate degree program at Meredith subject to approval by the Program Director.
 All transfer courses must carry a grade of B or better and be taken at an AACSB-accredited institution.
 All requests for transfer courses are subject to approval from the Program Director, and may not exceed the six-hour maximum.
 Transfer course (s) must fall within the six-year limit for program completion.